The Best Pedal Exercisers in the UK For Seniors

 There is an LCD screen available, showing stats like scan, time, speed, calories and distance.
 It has a handle on the top of it to make it portable, but that’s about all the other features available.
 Once again, it seems that this is meant more as an entry-level or basic machine rather than one that will keep you at the peak of your fitness.

 This wouldn’t be that much of a problem if the HOMCOM mini exercise bike cost less.
-It sits right at £67, which wouldn’t normally be a bad price.
+It sits under £100, which wouldn’t normally be a bad price.
 However, considering that there are better options listed right above here, it makes it look significantly less appealing.

 - Portable Design, Decent Resistance Variation